halukbingol/CS4All-java/README.md

-# CS4All-java
-CS4All - Computer Science for All
+# CS4All - Computer Science for All - Java version

+CS4All is multilanguage approach to programming concepts.
+This is Java version.